JellePiepenbrock/neural-synthesis/README.md

-# Invariant Neural Architecture for Learning Term Synthesis in Theorem Proving
+# Invariant Neural Architecture for Learning Term Synthesis in  Instantiation Proving
 ## Installation Instructions

 ### What you need